artificialgold/DownhamHallWP/wp-content/plugins/envato-market/readme.txt

 == Installation ==

-The latest version of the Envato Market plugin can be [**downloaded**](http://envato.github.io/wp-envato-market/dist/envato-market.zip) from the `gh-pages` branch as a WordPress installable package. **DO NOT** click the Github "Download ZIP" button, this plugin is meant to be installed in the WordPress `plugins` directory as `envato-market` and Github will not package the plugin correctly.
+The latest version of the Envato Market plugin ZIP file can be [**downloaded**](https://envato.github.io/wp-envato-market/dist/envato-market.zip) from https://envato.com/market-plugin/

 Installing the Envato Market plugin.

+1. Download the `envato-market.zip` to your computer.
+1. Login to WordPress and go to the 'Plugins' menu.
+1. Click 'Add New' and upload the `envato-market.zip` file, then activate.
+1. Click the 'Envato Market' menu in WordPress and connect to the API.

+Alternatively you can manually install the item via FTP

 1. Download the `envato-market.zip` and unpack the archive.
 1. Upload `envato-market` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Click the 'Envato Market' menu in WordPress and connect to the API.

+Required token permissions:

+* View and search Envato sites (default)
+* Download your purchased items
+* List purchases you've made

+== Support ==

+Please see https://envato.com/market-plugin/ for more details.

-== Contributing ==
+== Change Log ==

-**Pull requests are welcome.** Please review the [guidelines for contributing](https://github.com/envato/wp-envato-market/blob/master/contributing.md) and [code of conduct](https://github.com/envato/wp-envato-market/blob/master/code_of_conduct.md) before contributing to this repository.
+### v2.0.1
+- Token permission checks
+- Fix for showing missing ratings
+- Multisite/Network mode support
+- Fix self-update check
+- Improved token generation feature

+#### v2.0.0
+- Various bug fixes
+- Compatibility with the new Envato API response format

+#### v1.0.0
+- Original release